wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

 Installation Instructions:
 1. Unzip the file
 2. Open up ArcMap, go to the Catalog, right click and add toolbox by locating it where it is stored.
+You can also drag and drop the toolbox from the above directories.
 3. Upon adding toolbox, right click the sshPostGIS_script and navigate to properties and click the source tab, and change the script file source to where it is located.
 4. Click apply and ok.

 Features: